Sandler and Young: Fame

-In 1969, Sandler and Young hosted the popular Kraft Music Hall from London for NBC for 13 weeks.
+In 1969, Sandler and Young hosted Kraft Music Hall from London for NBC for 13 weeks.

-In the early 1970s, Sandler and Young started their own label, RALTON Records, and released the following albums on it: Once More with Feeling, You've Got a Friend, Sandler & Young Go Country, The Many Moods of Tony Sandler & Ralph Young, Pause a While and Sandler & Young Thank Irving Berlin.
+In the 1970s, Sandler and Young started their own label, RALTON Records, and released the following albums on it: Once More with Feeling, You've Got a Friend, Sandler & Young Go Country, The Many Moods of Tony Sandler & Ralph Young, Pause a While and Sandler & Young Thank Irving Berlin.

 In the 1980s, the duo was parodied by Martin Short (playing Sandler) and Eugene Levy (playing Young) on the comedy TV show SCTV.

 Retirement

-In the mid-eighties, Young, then 65, retired from the concert stage to spend more time with his family in Palm Springs and Los Angeles.
-Sandler, the younger of the two by 16 years, was not ready to stop performing and toured the country with his repertoire of musical theatre and European songs as well as his one man-show Chevalier, Maurice and Me.
+In the mid-1980s, Young, then 65, retired from the concert stage to spend more time with his family in Palm Springs and Los Angeles.
+Sandler, the younger of the two by 16 years, continued to tour the country with a repertoire of musical theatre and European songs as well as a one man-show Chevalier, Maurice and Me.

-In 1995 Capitol Records released the CD Sandler & Young, Great Gentlemen of Song.
+In 1995 Capitol Records released the compilation album Sandler & Young, Great Gentlemen of Song.

 On special occasions, Sandler and Young re-teamed to perform to sellout crowds.
 Their last appearance together was at the 2003 All Stars benefit show Let Freedom Ring in Palm Springs to honor the victims of 9/11.

 Ralph Young died at his Palm Springs home on August 22, 2008 at the age of 90.

 Many of the Sandler and Young albums have been remastered (Tony Sandler Legacy Series) and re-released on CD.
 The music can be found on many social network sites.